dongzhuoer/undergraduate/readme.md

-# research in Nankai University other than research training & thesis
+# other research in Nankai University

+For big projects, see research training and [thesis](https://github.com/dongzhuoer/thesis)

 -----------------------